 - In April 2013, BFI was awarded a $500 New Arts Venture Challenge grant from the Arts Enterprise at the University of Wisconsin-Madison to support our Cooking with Frank N. Foode™ educational video project.

 - In 2012, BFI was awarded a $10,000 peer-reviewed Education Foundation Grant from the American Society of Plant Biologists (ASPB) for the proposal, “Communicating Risk with Genetic Engineering Risk Atlas (GENERA).”
 This grant supports our efforts to stimulate accurate science communication, a goal shared by ASPB.
 However, views expressed on our site might not align with all ASPB position statements and might not be supported by ASPB.

 - In November 2009, BFI was awarded a $1,500 grant from Ashoka Changemakers in the GMO Risk or Rescue contest (We won!).

 In 2012, we incorporated in the state of Wisconsin as a nonprofit corporation, changing our name from Biofortified to Biology Fortified, Inc. (the “Inc.” is required by the state of Wisconsin).
-In 2013, we achieved 501(c)(3) tax-exempt status, which you can verify with the IRS Exempt Organizations search (search for EIN 45-5503492).
+In 2013, we achieved 501(c)(3) tax-exempt status as EIN 45-5503492.
 This allows for tax-deductible donations for our U.S. donors and provides an extra layer of transparency.
-Due to our small budget, we file the 990N e-Postcard with the IRS.
+Due to our very small budget, we file the 990N e-Postcard with the IRS.
 You can verify our tax exempt status and view our 990N e-Postcards on the IRS website by searching for our EIN.